sattviksahai/machine-learning-with-minishift/README.md

         <strong>Learn more about Handwring Recognition (HRW) </strong>
     </summary>

+HRW is a a digital method to recognize hand writing.

-A software program that uses classification techniques embodied in a machine learning capable software program to recoginize with a certain degree of certainty ( varies from 0.1 - 0.8 degrees of certainty (needs reference :) )
+Typically it is done by a software program that uses classification techniques embodied in a machine learning capable software program, to recoginize what is been written.

+with a certain degree of certainty ( varies from 0.1 - 0.8 degrees of certainty (needs reference :) )

 Checkout this exellent artibly by Paul St John Mackintosh (December 16, 2015)

-> As it happens, today’s HWR technology is already pretty good, often beating everyday lay
+> As it happens, today’s HWR technology is already pretty good,
-> users’ typing skills in accuracy.
+> often significantly beating everyday lay users’ typing skills in accuracy.

  Interested in HRW, I was!
 So I read further: